pyHi-M/pyHiM_tools/pyHiM_analysis_guide.md

 #### run segmentation

-For this you need to run the `mask_cellpose.py` script that lives in `pyHiM`.
+For this you need to run the `mask_cellpose.py` script that lives in `pyHiM` (**make sure you cloned pyHiM locally and that you linked the folder as indicated at the top of these instructions file**).
 Run in lopevi or lifou where 2-3 GPUs are available to speed up segmentation.
 The default parameters are set for DAPI segmentations.

 See instructions here: